 To add the list of counties that will make up the

 UK Countiessemantic type in the Values field, you can:

 - Manually add each value.
-Click the plus icon to enter a value, and click the tick icon to validate your change.
+Click the plus icon to enter a value, and click the check icon to validate your change.
 Repeat for each county to add to the list.

 - Import file containing a plain text list of UK counties.
 Click the

-Retrieve the dict_uk_counties.txt file from the Downloads tab in the left panel of this page.
+Retrieve the dict_uk_counties.txt file from the Downloads tab of the documentation page.

 Enter each different value on a separate line.
 Values that are on the same line and separated by a comma will be considered as synonyms.

 When importing a list from a file, non-alphabetical values must be protected by quotes, otherwise the file will be rejected.

 Duplication of values is not allowed.
 When manually adding values, a check is done.
 And when importing a file, a deduplication step is automatically performed.